Try Documentalist, my app that offers fast, offline access to 190+ programmer API docs.

 It’s easy to get excited about new technology like Go.
 The question is: how does it stand up to scrutiny after daily use?

-I’ve written 3 web applications in Go, they’ve been running in production for over a month so I feel justified in publishing my opinion.
+I’ve written 4 web applications in Go, they’ve been running in production for several months so I feel justified in publishing my opinion.

-In the past I wrote web applications in Perl, PHP, Python (web.py, Tornado, App Engine) so those are the technologies I campare Go to.
+In the past I wrote web applications in Perl, PHP, Python (web.py, Tornado, App Engine) so those are the technologies I compare Go to.

-Of the 3 websites, AppTranslator, is web service for crowd-sourcing translation for software and was written completely from scratch.
+Of the 4 websites, AppTranslator is a web service for crowd-sourcing translations for software.
+It was written completely from scratch.

-Finally, I wanted to see how Go will handle a real life project.
-The best way to test a new technology is on a project with a predictable (and relatively small) scope.
+Finally, I wanted to see how Go will handle a real project.

 Things you need for building a web application